vadragna/Mastermind/README.md

 Project done completely independently without following any particular tutorial or instructions.
 It reproduces with jQuery the classical board game mastermind with some small sound effects.

+## Features

+- Sound effects and music (on/off)
+- Possibility to choose among three difficulty levels with more or less possibile colors in the code to be detected.

 ## Technologies

 - HTML